sun

 • Respect customs: Learn a few words of Sinhala or Tamil, and greet locals with "Ayubowan" to show courtesy and build connections.

-Discover our Sri Lanka tour packages and start planning your adventure today!
+Discover our Sri Lanka tours and start planning your adventure today!

 #People Also Ask